-Tapioca Pudding is a sweet milk based dessert with a creamy
+Tapioca Pudding is a sweet milk based dessert with a creamy texture and

 type of tapioca do we use to make tapioca pudding?
 Tapioca (pronounced

 tap-ee-oh-kah) comes from the root of the starchy cassava plant, also